lkuper/CSE232-2023-09/course-overview.md

 ## In-class discussion process

 On discussion days, we'll use a structured in-class discussion process.
-The process we will use is inspired by one used by [Matthew Ahrens](https://www.eecs.tufts.edu/~mahrens/), [Kathleen Fisher](http://www.cs.tufts.edu/~kfisher/Kathleen_Fisher/Home.html), and [Norman Ramsey](https://www.cs.tufts.edu/~nr/) in courses taught at Tufts University, and the below description borrows heavily from [their](https://www.cs.tufts.edu/comp/150PLD/Consensus.pdf) [documentation](https://www.cs.tufts.edu/comp/150PLD/ic00-1.html), with their permission.
+The process we will use is (loosely) inspired by one used by [Matthew Ahrens](https://www.eecs.tufts.edu/~mahrens/), [Kathleen Fisher](http://www.cs.tufts.edu/~kfisher/Kathleen_Fisher/Home.html), and [Norman Ramsey](https://www.cs.tufts.edu/~nr/) in courses taught at Tufts University, and the below description borrows heavily from [their](https://www.cs.tufts.edu/comp/150PLD/Consensus.pdf) [documentation](https://www.cs.tufts.edu/comp/150PLD/ic00-1.html), with their permission.

 ### Small-group discussion (30 minutes)